-Due to the specifics of the business, the Group and the Company are exposed to the risk of EUR/USD foreign exchange rate fluctuations due to FSRU lease payments in US dollars and to the risk of EUR/BRL foreign exchange rate due to activity of subsidiary KN Acu in Brazil.
-The Group and the Company hedge against changes in EUR/USD exchange rates by using futures contracts.
+In 2021, the Group and the Company used futures contracts to hedge against changes in EUR/USD exchange rates.
+In 2022 no such financial instruments were used.
 When derivatives are realized, the result is recorded in the profit (loss) statement of each calendar month.
-For 2021 the Group and the Company accounted EUR 1,898 thousand income on the fair value change of derivatives.
-For 2020 the Group and the Company accounted EUR 1,869 thousand loss on the fair value change of derivatives.
-The fair value as at the end of reporting period is confirmed by SEB bank.
+For 2022 no income or loss on the fair value change of derivatives was recorded (in 2021 the Group and the Company accounted EUR 1,898 thousand income on the fair value change of derivatives).

+Risk No 9.
 Credit Risks

 A possible credit risk of the Group's and the Company's customers is managed by a continuous monitoring of outstanding balances.
 The Group's and the Company's procedures are in force to ensure on a permanent basis that services are provided to reliable customers and do not exceed an acceptable credit exposure limit.
 The Company trades only with reputable third parties, so there is no requirement for collateral.
-More information about the exposure to credit risk for trade receivables from the customers can be found in the Note 26 of the Explanatory Notes in the financial statements.
+More information about the exposure to credit risk for trade receivables from the customers can be found in the Note 24 of the Explanatory Notes in the financial statements.

+Risk No 10.
 Interest Risks

 The Group's and the Company's income and operating cash flows are influenced by changes in market interest rates, which are linked to EURIBOR base.
-Overall, 56% of loan portfolio is exposed to floating interest rate risk; no hedging derivative instruments were used.
+Overall, 44% of loan portfolio is exposed to floating interest rate risk; no hedging derivative instruments were used.
 Thus, such standing has implications on financial results.